RSGInc/bca4abm/docs/index.rst

 bca4abm is implemented in the `ActivitySim framework <https://github.com/activitysim/activitysim>`_ and therefore exposes its calculations in CSV files that contain pandas and numpy expressions that operate on the input data tables and matrices.
 This design avoids having to modify Python code when making changes to the benefit calculations.
-Users are recommended to refer to the ActivitySim documentation for more information.
+Users are therefore strongly encouraged to refer to the `ActivitySim documentation <https://activitysim.github.io/activitysim/>`_ for more information about how bca4abm works and operates.

 Benefits
 --------